xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/upgrade_procedure.md

 Also, there will be a notification of available updates when clicking the bell icon:
 ![updates-nots.png]({{site.baseurl}}/attachments/ref_2eoOYsqJ/updates-nots.png)

 Starting with X-Cart 5.3.2.4, the color of the **Updates are available** link background in the header may be either green or orange.
 The orange color signifies that only a feature-release is available.
-The green color, like in the screenshot below, signifies that a bug-fix release and/or modules updates are available (or both a bug-fix release and a feature-release are available).
+The green color, like in the screenshot below, signifies that a bug-fix release and/or addons updates are available (or both a bug-fix release and a feature-release are available).

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![updates-orange.png]({{site.baseurl}}/attachments/ref_2eoOYsqJ/updates-orange.png)</div>